 These plans like the NHS Diabetes Prevention Programme by the name Healthier You offer individuals a personalized scheme to lower their risk of this disease.
 This includes bespoke exercise lessons, education on healthy lifestyle and eating, and help for weight loss.

-Nice said that it is cost-effective to offer this help to individuals that have fasting sugar reading between 5.5. to 6.9 mmol/l.
+Nice said that it is cost-effective to offer this help to individuals that have fasting sugar readings between 5.5. to 6.9 mmol/l.
 However, people that have a higher reading between 6.5 to 6.9 mmol/l should come with priority.

 They need priority because of the increased risk for these individuals to develop type 2 diabetes.
 According to officials, for NHS it would be cost-effective to find spots for around 5 million patients.